charlwillia6/react-interview-challenge-main/wrap-up.md

 There were some type safety issues and missing error handling in the transaction handlers.

 I ended up using the Account type from ui/Types/Account.ts in transactionRules.ts, which I ended up copying and adding to the API.
-I could have configured the tsconfig to have a shared directory for common types to reuse across the codebase, but that would have included reconfiguring the Docker build file along with the tsconfig, and I felt that would have been too many changes that had nothing to do with the original requests.
+I first tried to move the Acount.ts to a shared types directory, but then realized that the project would need further configuration in order to share between the API and UI.
+I felt that applying those changes would have been beyond the scope of the requested functionality.

 I also made the "Account" type a little more strict.

 No testing exists, even though the packages have been added.
+If testing had been implemented, it would have been easier to prove the functionality was working correctly.
+Adding testing also was not part of the requested changes to the project.

 Error handling could be improved throughout the codebase to make it more robust.